adyxax/www/content/docs/about-me.md

 ## Other interests

-When I am not doing all the above, I like running, biking, hiking, skiing, reading and crafting model airplanes.
+When I am not doing all the above, I like running, biking, hiking, skiing and reading.

 ## How to get in touch